Ankit6989/Meditation-APP-UI/README.md

 I was inspired after seeing a design from dribble and tried my best to recreate it.

-If i will getmsome motivation, I will develop this UI in to an complete APP in future.
+If I get some motivation, I will develop this UI in to an complete APP in future.

 ## Screenshots